jaydickson02/Everything/docs/index.md

 #### **Finding The [[Mirage City]]**

-After escaping [[the catacombs]] the [[Elder Yasmine]] will locate the party.
+After escaping [[the catacombs]], [[Yasmine]] will locate the party.
 She will enquire about the Eye and share what she suspects of its powers and source.
 She will offer to take it and have the text transcribed by her best scholars.

-Successful retrieval of the Eye also attracts [[Leora]]'s attention, she is a politician vying for the power Yasmine has earned.
+Successful retrieval of the [[Eye of the Desert]] also attracts [[Leora]]'s attention, she is a politician vying for the power Yasmine has earned.
 Her hidden, ruthless ambition is to seize control of the city.
 She will introduce herself and explain her stance - specifically how she fears the city is falling to ruin with its dwindling water supply and that Yasmine's bureaucracy and compassion prevents her taking the necessary steps to put it right.

-The following day the [[Elder Yasmine]] will return with the eye and a successful transcription.
+The following day [[Yasmine]] will return with the eye and a successful transcription.
 She will ask the party to follow its clues and express her belief that this relic could be the key to saving the city.
 She believes the key to unlocking its powers lie on the path outlined by the inscription.

 This will put the party on the path to finding the [[Mirage City]].
 Specifically, the main clue being to search out [[the Parched Peak]].